It is my pleasure to introduce our second Newsletter for 2002 and to

 Drinks

-Encourage milk and juice based drinks in preference to water, tea or
+Encourage milk and juice based drinks in preference to water, tea or coffee

 Use high protein milk for milk drinks